musman-uk/portfolio/independent-projects/talent-acquisition-compass/README.md

   Embed Compass prompts directly into recruiter workflows so that fairness checks become routine rather than optional.
 This integration ensures that ethical reflection is part of everyday hiring practice rather than an additional step.

 - **Bias detection analytics**
   Use data to identify patterns of inequity across hiring stages, such as disproportionate rejection rates for particular groups.
-Analytics can highlight hidden barriers and provide evidence for corrective action.
+Research on algorithmic hiring highlights the importance of systematic monitoring to surface hidden barriers and support corrective action (Raghavan, Barocas, Kleinberg, & Levy, 2020).

 - **Candidate feedback loops**
   Incorporate structured feedback from applicants to refine processes and reduce the gap between candidate perception and organisational intent.
 Feedback mechanisms can improve trust and strengthen the candidate experience.

 - **Organisational training modules**
   Equip hiring panels with fairness and bias awareness training, ensuring that ethical practices are embedded in behaviour as well as policy.
-Training can support consistent decision making and reinforce organisational values.
+Evidence shows that structured interventions can reduce implicit bias over time and improve decision‑making quality (Devine, Forscher, Austin, & Cox, 2012).

 - **Accessibility audits**
   Ensure recruitment practices meet inclusivity standards, from digital platforms to physical interview spaces.
 Regular audits can identify barriers for candidates with disabilities and support compliance with ethical and legal obligations.